 Many businesses struggle to move freight efficiently, save on transportation and manage their supply chain to meet the delivery deadlines in the time of tightened capacity.
 Freight consolidation is one of the most promising options for companies who want to compete with giant retailers and are seeking solutions for a fast, convenient, cheaper option to ship their goods.
 Usually, the amount of freight from one shipper is too small for a full truckload, and it is expensive to regularly book full truck capacity to ship loads with different address destinations.
 One of the most efficient solutions to reduce costs and achieve shorter transit times is freight consolidation.

-What is freight consolidation?
+What is freight consolidation in logistics?

 Cargo consolidation is when multiple small shipments are combined into one truckload and forwarded to the same location.
 Basically, it is a multi-stop truckload shipment with several shipments that are picked up in a consolidation warehouse or distribution center and remain in the same truck until it reaches the final destination.